certbot/certbot/docs/using.rst

 Unfortunately, this is an ongoing effort.
-If you'd like to package Let's Encrypt client for your distribution of choice please have a look at :doc:`packaging`.
+If you'd like to package Let's Encrypt client for your distribution of choice please have a look at the :doc:`packaging`.

 From source
 -----------

-Installation from source is only supported for developers and the whole process is described in :doc:`contributing`.
+Installation from source is only supported for developers and the whole process is described in the :doc:`contributing`.

 .. warning:: Please do **not** use ``python setup.py install`` or ``python pip install .``.
 Please do **not** attempt the